 Censorship of Saucy Seaside Postcards

+After the war, there was a renewed campaign against lax standards.
 The newly elected 1950’s Conservative government were concerned about the content of the saucy seaside postcard.
-So the Postcard Censor was born.
+So the Postcard Censor was born in 1951 and they banned the ones they thought too rude!

 Dan Robertson is the Curator of Local History & Archaeology at the Royal Pavilion & Museums in Brighton.

 Apparently the postcard censor in Brighton was busy banning and destroying saucy/lewd postcards by the likes of McGill.

 There’s reference to 17,989 postcards being seized and destroyed in Brighton, and a bonfire that destroyed 113 of McGill’s postcards in 1953.
 The student mentioned a Picture Post article published 29 August 1953.
 The police confiscated cards from five shops in Brighton!

 Do you know anything about postcard censorship imposed by Blackpool police/council/shop committees in the 1950s?
 We know that lots of you share our interest in local history from the country’s entertainment capital!

 You told us…

 We asked the question about local postcard censorship in the Blackpool’s Past – The Original Facebook group.

 Stella Siddall told us that there’s a collection of old censored Blackpool postcards in the local history library.
 If anyone fancies popping in, Tony Sharkey was the man to talk to but has since retired.
 Just ask for any of the heritage assistants who will be able to help you.

 Jill Carruthers is the Exhibitions Assistant at Blackpool Museum Project and she got in touch with more information.
 She said:

 “Tony (Sharkey) had done a great deal of research on this topic so I’ll share some of it with you –

 This article from the Blackpool Herald, dated 3 May 1912, signals the beginning of the censorship committee in Blackpool.

 As you can see it was actually a trade matter, not established by the Council or authorities.